DDNRC 2025 Conference

 Lodging

 For discounted lodging rates and an easy walk to DDNRC conference events, please consider booking a room at Washington University’s historic Charles F. Knight Executive Education and Conference Center.
-The Knight Center is a four-minute walk from Washington University in St. Louis’ central campus and a fifteen-minute walk from St. Louis’ Forest Park.
+The Knight Center is located on the university’s Danforth Campus and is a fifteen-minute walk from St. Louis’ Forest Park.

 Considering extending your stay?
 Call the Knight Center to receive additional discounted rates for evenings following the conclusion of the conference.